 What will he do with that email?
 Chances are, it’s getting deleted.

-Likewise, odds are that future emails from that restaurant will be ignored, deleted without being opened and maybe even marked as spam.
+Likewise, odds are that future emails from that restaurant will be ignored, deleted without being opened, and maybe even marked as spam.

-Needless to say, those are all outcomes you want to avoid with your restaurant email marketing campaigns.
+Of course, those are all outcomes you want to avoid with your restaurant email marketing campaigns.

 Email segmentation can help prevent those bad outcomes and increase the odds of creating some really good ones.

-The Direct Marketing Association estimates that about 77 percent of all ROI from email marketing campaigns comes from segmentation.
+For instance, the Direct Marketing Association estimates that about 77 percent of all ROI from email marketing campaigns comes from segmentation.

 - Geographic location